 Non cash consideration for the shares allotted

 If your shares allotted fully or partly for non-cash consideration, you must show the extent to which your company have treated the shares as paid up on your form SH01 and you must also include a brief description of the non-cash payment for the shares.

 Series of allotment

-You can notify a series of allotments on the same form SH01, but you must send the form SH01 to Companies House no later than one month after the date of the first allotment.
+You can notify a series of allotments on the same form SH01, but you must send your form SH01 to Companies House no later than one month after the date of the first allotment.
 If you do this, the statement of capital should reflect your company’s position following the last allotment.

 Allotment of shares by unlimited company

 An unlimited company only needs to notify Companies House if it is allotting a new class of shares i.e. class of shares which have rights that differ in any way to any previously allotted shares.
-You must complete and deliver a form SH09.
+You must complete and deliver the form SH09.